crowdsourcing-class/crowdsourcing-class.github.io/final-project-part1.md

 ### Speech Recognition Systems

 Apple uses speech recognition systems for Siri.
 You can develop this technology for new languages.
 You need an [open source speech recognition system](http://kaldi-asr.org) and a bunch of training data.
 What sort of data?
 Audio files paired with their transcriptions.
 Where do you get data?
 Crowdsourcing!
 You can come up with ways of collecting data.
 You could gather data either through transcription of existing audio files, or `elicitation' where people read texts out loud and save recordings of it.
-You'll need to figure out how to do good quality control, to what extent the quality matters when you're training a speech recognition system for a new langauge.
+You'll need to figure out how to do good quality control, to what extent the quality matters when you're training a speech recognition system for a new language.

 ### Food Truck Tracker

 There are a lot of food trucks in Philly.
 Some of them are so awesome that they move to different locations on different days.
 They announce their whereabouts on Twitter or Facebook.
 Do they really expect us to keep track of where they all are?
 Why not have the crowd create a map of the current whereabouts of all the food trucks.
 How about having the crowd keep track of their menus and prices while you're at it?
+A good crowdsourcing platform to use for this project is [FieldAgent](https://www.fieldagent.net).
+FieldAgent gave me $2000 in credit, which I can share with students.

 ### Track the spread of the flu using social media